Is Washing Your Hair Everyday Actually Bad For You?

 If you've ever wondered about how often to shampoo your hair, you're not alone.
 While many people prefer to wash daily, others think that once every few days is best.
 But that still leaves us with the million-dollar question, how much is too much?

 To answer that, we first need to understand what happens when you wash your hair.
 As you work up a lather in your tresses, the surfactants in the shampoo mix with water and work to clean dirt and oils from your hair (via Byrdie).
 Although clean hair is definitely a good thing, there is such a thing as shampooing your hair too much.
-Your locks contain a community of bacteria, also known as microbiome, and frequent shampooing can disrupt it.
+Your locks contain a community of bacteria, also known as the microbiome, and frequent shampooing can disrupt it.
 Over time, this may lead to split ends, breakage, and drab hair.

 Shampoo according to your hair type

 In reality, how often you should shampoo your hair depends on your hair type (via WebMD).
-People with fine hair, those who sweat a lot, or live in a humid area may need to shampoo daily, advised assistant clinical professor of medicine at the David Geffen School of Medicine at UCLA, Carolyn Goh, MD.
+People with fine hair, those who sweat a lot, or those who live in a humid area may need to shampoo daily, advises assistant clinical professor of medicine at the David Geffen School of Medicine at UCLA Carolyn Goh, M.D.
 Oily hair, on the other hand, is more tricky.
-Everyone has different amounts of oil in their hair, so if your hair is oily, you should try to use a shampoo and conditioner that is specially formulated for oily hair that does not contain sulfates or silicones before resorting to washing every day (via Byrdie).
+Everyone has different amounts of oil in their hair, so if your hair is oily, you should try to use a shampoo and conditioner that is specially formulated for oily hair and does not contain sulfates or silicones before resorting to washing every day (via Byrdie).
 Since thicker hair collects less oil, it'll need less washing, Goh noted.
 In addition, dry and curly hair can often go days without washing.

 Regardless, the best way to know how often to wash your hair is to experiment.
 As long as you don't develop scalp problems, you can wash your hair as little as once a week, per WebMD.